The are currently no upcoming matches, this page will update as they become available.

 The competition begins in August with the Qualifying rounds.
 Level 3 and 4 Clubs enter the when the competition proper starts in November.
 Level 1 and 2 Clubs receive an automatic bye to the third round that starts in January.
 The Final takes place in May.Winners of the FA Cup qualify for the UEFA Europa League the following season

-Arsenal and Manchester United are the teams with the best FA Cup record, with 12 victories each as of 2016.
+Arsenal is the team with the best FA Cup record, with 13 victories as of 2017.

 Betting on the outright winner of the FA Cup is one of the most popular bets, but there are many other options open to savvy gamblers.
 Double Chance bets can be placed on one of two teams to win outright, these will get lower odds, but a greater chance of a payout.
 Other popular bets are on the names of FA Cup finalists, the division of the outright winner and on which round of the competition a particular team will reach.